Stefan Raab: Music

+Involvement in the Eurovision Song Contest

+Raab wrote the song for the German entry to the Eurovision Song Contest 1998, Guildo Horn's "Guildo hat euch lieb!".
+After placing first in the pre-selection competition Countdown Grand Prix 1998, it finished the main contest in seventh place.
+Raab participated himself as the German entry to the Eurovision Song Contest 2000 with the nonsense song "Wadde hadde dudde da?".
+He placed first in the pre-selection competition Countdown Grand Prix Eurovision 2000 and finished the contest in fifth place.
+For the 2004 Eurovision Song Contest, Raab created and hosted a talent show called SSDSGPS ("Stefan sucht den Super-Grand-Prix-Star", "Stefan seeks the super Grand-Prix star", satirising the title of the German Idol series Deutschland sucht den Superstar, DSDS).
+The competition was won by Max Mutzke, who finished the main contest in eighth place.

-In 2009, Raab was approached by the public broadcaster NDR, a member of the ARD broadcasting consortium, to jointly organise a national preselection in order to determine the German entry for the Eurovision Song Contest 2010.
+In 2009, Raab was approached by the public broadcaster NDR, a member of the ARD broadcasting consortium, to jointly organise a national pre-selection in order to determine the German entry for the Eurovision Song Contest 2010.
 It was revealed that Raab initially refused the request, but that his television network ProSieben accepted the offer to work with ARD/NDR.
 As a result of the cooperation, the talent show contest Unser Star für Oslo (Our Star for Oslo) took place from 2 February 2010 onwards, stretching across 8 shows.
 Raab took a lead role in the programmes as head of the jury.
 In the national final on 12 March 2010, Lena Meyer-Landrut emerged as winner.
 On 29 May 2010, Meyer-Landrut won the Eurovision Song Contest 2010 with the song "Satellite", claiming the first German Eurovision victory in 28 years.

-As a musician, Raab is an autodidact, playing various instruments, such as piano, drums, guitar, ukulele, and some wind instruments.